bottlerocketjonny/bottlerocketjonny/README.md

 👋 | Hey everyone!
 Nice to meet you.

-👨‍💻 | I'm Jonny, a Software Engineer based in London, UK.
+👨‍💻 | I'm Jonny, a Junior Developer based in London, UK.

 ⚡ | My tech-stack includes Java, Python, SQL, Ruby & much more!